Charlotte Pass: History

 The historic Kosciuszko Chalet was the first building at Charlotte Pass village, and was opened on 10 May 1930.
 The Chalet at Charlotte Pass was one of several alpine area accommodation facilities built by government in Australia, and offered an opulent life style at the time.
 The Chalet burnt down in August 1938, and a new Chalet was built in its place the following summer.
 The Chalet is still the largest and most significant building in the village, and remains the heart of the village in winter.

 Skiing in Australia had begun some six decades earlier at Kiandra in the Northern Snowy Mountains, but the first Kosciuszko Chalet built at Charlotte Pass in 1930 gave relatively comfortable access to Australia's highest terrain.
 At 1760m, Charlotte Pass has the highest village base elevation of any Australia ski resort and can only be accessed via over-snow transport in winter.
 The growing number of ski enthusiasts heading to Charlotte Pass led to the establishment of a cafe at Smiggin Holes around 1939, where horse-drawn sleighs would deliver skiers to the start of the arduous ski to the Kosciuszko Chalet.
-It was the construction of the vast Snowy Mountains Hydro-Electric Scheme from 1949 that really opened up the Snowy Mountains for large scale development of a ski industry and led to the establishment of nearby Thredbo and Perisher as leading Australian resorts.
+It was the construction of the Snowy Mountains Hydro-Electric Scheme from 1949 that opened up the Snowy Mountains for large scale development of a ski industry and led to the establishment of nearby Thredbo and Perisher as leading Australian resorts.
 Kosciusko Alpine Club was the first ski club to build its own lodge here in 1952, having occupied the Chalet earlier.
 Other club lodges were built soon after.

 Ski fields beyond Charlotte Pass and up by Kosciuszko's side were also established during this period, though their existence is now little realised.
 The Australian Alpine Club was founded in 1950 by Charles Anton with a view to establishing a chain of lodges for ski touring across the Australian Alps.
 Huts were constructed in the "Back Country" close to Mount Kosciuszko, including Kunama Hut, which opened for the 1953 season.
 A rope tow was installed on Mount Northcote at the site and opened in 1954.
 The site proved excellent for speed skiing, but the hut was destroyed in an avalanche, which also killed one person, in 1956.
-In 1964, Australia briefly boasted the "World's Longest Chairlift", designed to carry skiers from the Thredbo Valley to Charlotte Pass, but technical difficulties soon closed the facility.
+In 1964, Australia briefly boasted the "world's longest chairlift", designed to carry skiers from the Thredbo Valley to Charlotte Pass, but technical difficulties soon closed the facility.

 For many decades, Charlotte Pass was a stop off point on the road offering public vehicular access to Mount Kosciuszko, however the Kosciuszko Road now terminates at Charlotte Pass.
 The last 9 kilometres leading to Mount Kosciuszko have been closed, for environmental reasons, since 1982.

-The village and resort precinct are part of the Kosciuszko National Park, and the village is leased to and operated by Charlotte Pass Village Pty Ltd (CPV) until at least October 2017.
+The village and resort precinct are part of the Kosciuszko National Park, and the village is leased to and operated by Charlotte Pass Village Pty Ltd until at least October 2017.
 Apart from the Chalet, the village contains 12 commercial and club lodges, and has the capacity to hold 607 guests.